sbeaumont/od-info/README.md

 ## Stopping and resetting
 You can stop the server by shutting down the Terminal window or pressing Ctrl+C there.

-The database "odinfo.sqlite" is created in the folder "instance".
+The database "odinfo.sqlite" is created in the folder "instance ".
 This is just a file:
 You can reset the whole application by just renaming, moving or deleting the database file.
 As soon as the application sees that there is no database file it will generate a new one and initialize it.